realglobe-Inc/sheeted/README.md

 * Entity: a raw data shape.
 Interface which extends [EntityBase][EntityBase].
 * [Schema][Schema]: defines properties of each field in Entity.
 * [Model][Model]: MongoDB [Mongoose model](https://mongoosejs.com/docs/api/model.html).
+* AccessPolicies: Access policies based on roles.
+Array of [AccessPolicy][AccessPolicy].
 * [Hook][Hook]: functions which will be executed after creating / updating / destroying entities.
 * [Validator][Validator]: defines validations on creating / updating entities.
 * [View][View]: about UI such as column titles.